Privacy Notice for Job Applicants, Employees, Contractors, and Their Emergency Contacts/Notice at Collection

 This Privacy Notice for Job Applicants, Employees, Contractors, and Their Emergency Contacts (“Privacy Notice”) applies to job applicants, employees, contractors, and their emergency contacts (“employee” or “you”).
-It does not apply to personal information covered by HIPAA or to publicly available, deidentified, or aggregated personal information.**
+It does not apply to de-identified, aggregate, anonymized, or publicly available information or to personal information covered by other specific privacy laws, such as HIPAA, the Fair Credit Reporting Act (FCRA), the Driver's Privacy Protection Act of 1994, or the Gramm-Leach-Bliley Act ("GLBA) or implementing laws or regulations.**

 For purposes of this Privacy Notice, “Great American”, “we”, and “us” means the Great American property and casualty insurance companies and operations.